dytto-app/dytto-site/README.md

 -   `npm run build`: Builds the application for production.
 -   `npm run lint`: Lints the project files.
 -   `npm run preview`: Previews the production build locally.

+## Analytics

+This site uses Google Analytics to collect anonymous usage data.
+The tracking code is embedded directly in `index.html`.